Fast Data Manipulation

 efficiently adds new columns at any position within a data frame (default at the end).
 This can be done vie replacement (i.e.add_vars(data) <- newdata

-) or returning the appended data (i.e.add_vars(data, newdata1, newdata2, ...)
+) or returning the appended data, e.g.,add_vars(data, newdata1, newdata2, ...)

-is also a more efficient alternative tocbind.data.frame
+.
+It is thus also an efficient alternative tocbind.data.frame

 .rowbind